S.T.U.N. Runner: Gameplay

 The final goal is to reach the "Ultimate Challenge", an endless race filled with surprises, where the player must simply get as far as possible in the allotted time.
 Markers on the Ultimate Challenge course show the names of the five players who have traveled the furthest, and are tracked independently on the game's traditional high score table.

 Twin triggers fire laser cannons mounted atop the craft, and the Start buttons double as the triggers for the Shockwave "smart bomb" weapon.

 Development

 The game initially began as a remake of Atari's Tunnel Hunt.

 The Lynx version was programmed by D. Scott Williamson, an employee of Atari who went on to form the development group Solid Software.

 Reception

 Commodore User reviewed the arcade game, giving it a 90% rating.

+Reviews for the port to the Atari Lynx included Electronic Gaming Monthly, with two reviewers complimenting the game, with one summarizing that "if flying down a tube and wasting opponents turns you than look no further."
+Two of the other reviewers commented that they lost interest fast and that the game lacked any substantial rise in difficulty as the game progressed.